How much should I be eating after weight loss surgery?

-How much you should be eating is a hot topic on many online forums or support pages.
-If you have read the discussions it becomes clear that weight loss surgery clinics and support teams widely differ in how much they are recommending their patients eat.
-This is also clear when we chat with other health professionals at our obesity surgery conferences.
-If the professionals working in the area can’t get their story straight, how are people to know what to do?
+How much you should be eating is a hot topic on many online forums or support pages, where it becomes clear that clinics and support teams widely differ in how much they recommend their patients eat.

-Some surgeons recommend you limit meals to half a cup, some may say one cup, and others will say a bread and butter plate of food.
-Interestingly, one cup of food nicely fits on a bread and butter plate and this is the guide we often use in our clinic.
+Some teams recommend you limit meals to half a cup, some may say one cup, and others will say a bread and butter plate of food.
+Interestingly, one cup of food nicely fits on a bread and butter plate and this is the guide we often use.
 Some say to eat three times per day, some say only two, others may say six small meals.

 Accredited Practising Dietitians (like us!) are university-qualified experts on food and nutrition.
 Whilst even our recommendations on what you should eat following surgery will vary, what we will generally agree on is that it is difficult to meet your nutritional requirements eating half a cup of food or less, two or three times a day.

-To date, there are no scientific studies on the exact amount of food people should include after gastric band and gastric bypass surgeries.
-Hopefully in time this will evolve.
-Research from Mercy Bariatrics in Perth, Western Australia, provides some excellent data to help guide serving sizes for those who have had a sleeve gastrectomy.
-Whilst initially very small amounts are tolerated, at six months after surgery most people will manage about half a cup of food at a time.
+To date, there are no scientific studies on the exact amount of food people should include after weight loss surgery.
+Research from Mercy Bariatrics in Perth, Western Australia, has found however that whilst initially following a sleeve very small amounts of food are tolerated, at six months after surgery most people will manage about half a cup of food at a time.
 By 12 to 18 months most people will manage about one cup of solid food.
-This is a guide only and will vary between people, as there are different size sleeves.
-Some surgeons will make sleeves small and tight, others will make them a little larger.
+This is a guide only and will vary between people, as there are different size sleeves, and whilst this research was in sleeve patients, we often see similar in bypass patients.